videocoin/zktransverify/README.md

 This implementation of the Transcode Verification based on [libsnarks](https://github.com/scipr-lab/libsnark).
 The implementation actually uses an older version of libsnarks that is being used by the github project [libsnark tutorial](https://github.com/christianlundkvist/libsnark-tutorial).

-A snapshot of the code base inlcuding libsnarks and dependent libraries are located at: [libsnarkswrap](./src/libsnarkwrap.tgz).
-This snapshot inlcudes the Transcode Verification gadget code along with the libsnarks and dependent libraries.
+A snapshot of the code base including libsnarks and dependent libraries are located at: [libsnarkswrap](./src/libsnarkwrap.tgz).
+This snapshot includes the Transcode Verification gadget code along with the libsnarks and dependent libraries.

 ### Key generation, proof and verification
 zkSnarks includes three steps:
-* A one-time setup phase where required Computation is transformed to zkSnarks proover key and verification key throw several internal steps that include Algebraic circuit generation, R1CS and QAP.
+* A one-time setup phase where required Computation is transformed to zkSnarks proover key and verification key through several internal steps that include Algebraic circuit generation, R1CS and QAP.
 It also includes generation of random values that are used in generation of the keys and discarded (anyone accessing these random values, if not properly discarded, can create attacks).
 * Proof generation that uses proving key generated in the previous phase, public input and private secret that prover knows as part of performing computation.
 This proof is sent to the verifier.
-* Verification processes uses verification key, proof and public input and performs verification based Elliptic Curve homomorphing.
+* Verification processes uses verification key, proof and public input and performs verification based Elliptic Curve homo-morphing.

 As shown in the following diagram, pHash obtained from the source stream play the role of public input. pHash obtained from the transcoded stream forms the private secret of the miner.